junobuild/docs/docs/add-juno-to-an-app/deploy-your-app.md

 juno deploy
 ```

-During the initial deployment, you will be prompted to select the target [satellite].
+During the initial deployment, you will be prompted to select the target satellite.
 The process should proceed smoothly, and upon completion, your app will be hosted on-chain.

 :::tip

-Juno provides a GitHub Action that automates the deployment of your dapp to your [satellite].
+Juno provides a GitHub Action that automates the deployment of your dapp to your satellite.
 For detailed instructions on how to configure it for your repository, please refer to the documentation [here](../miscellaneous/github_actions).

 :::